liberostelios/NetTopologySuite.IO.Dwg/README.md

 # NetTopologySuite.IO.Dwg
-This is a port of the ObjectARX IO library from [tf-net](https://code.google.com/p/tf-net/), isolated from the rest of the project in order to work with the current NetTopologySuite.
+This is a port of the ObjectARX IO library from the currently outdated [Topology Framework .NET](https://code.google.com/p/tf-net/), isolated from the rest of the project in order to work with the current NetTopologySuite.

 Some additional funtionality in this fork is:
 * Ability to read BlockReferences as Features